API Authentication

 - Download and install Postman.

-- Click
+- Click New and selectHTTP .

-POST and enter the authentication URL for the deployment:https://<deployment name>.<region>.alta.avigilon.com/api/v1/dologin
+- In the address bar, set the method to POST and enter the authentication URL for the deployment:https://<deployment name>.<region>.alta.avigilon.com/api/v1/dologin

-Headers tab and set theContent-Type toapplication/json . - Open the
+- Open the Headers tab and set theContent-Type toapplication/json .

-Body tab and selectraw and set the type asJSON from the dropdown. - Enter the username and password as the payload:
+- Open the Body tab and selectraw and set the type asJSON from the dropdown.

-- Click
+- Click SEND .

-200 OK . - Click the
+- Click the Cookies tab.

-.
+- Your authentication cookie has the name va.
 Use itsvalue in subsequent API requests.- By default, Postman stores the cookie and uses it in subsequent requests.
-You can see it in the request
+You can see it in the request Headers tab as aCookie .

 - By default, Postman stores the cookie and uses it in subsequent requests.
 You can see it in the request